klaushofrichter/een-preview/README.md

 ## API Functionality

-The application makes the following API calls to the Eagle Eye Networks service:
+The application makes the following API calls to the Eagle Eye Networks service using Axios with API v3.0:

-1. Authenticate using the provided access token
-2. Get camera details to verify the camera exists
+1. Get camera details to verify camera exists and display camera name
-3. Fetch the preview image URL and display it
+2. Fetch the preview image URL and display it

 ## Features

 - Input fields for base URL, access token, and camera ID
 - Automatic loading of saved credentials from local storage
 - Automatic preview fetching when saved credentials are available
+- Displays camera name after successful retrieval
 - Error handling and display
 - Responsive design
+- Uses direct Axios calls with options objects for API requests
+- Compatible with Eagle Eye Networks API v3.0

 ## Project Structure